bashrc2/epicyon/specification/activitypub.md

 ### 4.2 Discovering Actor URLs

 Actor URLs may be discovered via [webfinger (RFC7033)](https://datatracker.ietf.org/doc/html/rfc7033).
-A webfinger request to a site owned by Alyssa might look like:
+The returned result from a webfinger request to a site owned by Alyssa might look like:

 ``` json
 {'aliases': ['https://instancedomain/@Alyssa',